-- The first step of stopping an arbitrage bettor is by catching them.
+- The first step in stopping an arbitrage bettor is by catching them.
 For this, most bookmakers have well-developed filtering systems and algorithms for arbitrage bettors.

 - Limiting your maximum stakes: gradually (first time halving than later to 1 or 0 euros) or to 1 or 0 euros from the start